apollographql/apollo-client/docs/source/essentials/mutations.md

   <dt>`called`: boolean</dt>
   <dd>A boolean indicating if the mutate function has been called</dd>
   <dt>`client`: ApolloClient</dt>
   <dd>Your `ApolloClient` instance.
-Useful for manually firing queries or writing data to the cache.</dd>
+Useful for invoking cache methods outside the context of the update function, such as `client.writeData` and `client.readQuery`.</dd>
 </dl>

 <h2 id="next-steps">Next steps</h2>